francocurotto/YDDM-re-old/NOTES.md

 too.
 Good ideas!

 # 2021-03-06
-I have jsut finished testing teleport movement with 1 movement crest cost, and proper attack between monsters at correct range.
+I have just finished testing teleport movement with 1 movement crest cost, and proper attack between monsters at correct range.
 All that is left is to implement proper movement and I'll have a proper game, that it will only be